On the effect of normalization layers on Differentially Private training of deep Neural networks: Experiments

 \section{Experiments}

-In this section, we report the results of applying our method and compare them with existing differentially private mechanisms.
-The purpose of these experiments is three-fold: (1) we show that, unlike DPSGD, training with SI-DPSGD incurs only negligible performance penalties; (2) we indicate that both the algorithmic improvements and the introduced normalization contribute to SI-DPSGD's superior performance; and (3) we demonstrate that while prohibitive under DPSGD, training very deep networks is feasible with SI-DPSGD.
+In this section, we report some results of applying our method and compare them with existing DP mechanisms.
+The purpose of these experiments is two-fold: we show that (1) similar to non-private training (section \ref{noisy_training}), normalization layers improve the performance of models trained with DPSGD; and (2) that training very deep networks is feasible with our private version of batch normalization.

 All models, as well as DPSGD, have been implemented in PyTorch \cite{paszke2017automatic}.
 To track the privacy loss over the whole training procedure, we employ the Rényi-DP technique \cite{mironov2017renyi}.
-We use the open-source implementation of the Rényi DP accountant from the TensorFlow Privacy package \cite{TFP} .
+It provides a tighter bound on the privacy loss compared to the strong composition theorem \cite{dwork2010boosting}.
+We use the open-source implementation of the Rényi DP accountant from the TensorFlow Privacy package \cite{TFP} \footnote{\url{https://github.com/tensorflow/privacy}}.
+The total privacy loss $\varepsilon$ is computed as a function of the noise multiplier $z$, size of dataset $N$, size of lot $L$, the number of iterations $T$ and $\delta$.

-Table~\ref{t: mnist_dp} depicts the accuracy of various models on the MNIST test set for $\varepsilon$ ranging from high to very low privacy budgets.
-In addition to \cite{abadi2016deep}, we have also included the TensorFlow Privacy benchmark on MNIST and LATENT which is a local-privacy based mechanism proposed recently in \cite{Arachchige_2019}.
-Additionally, we trained LeNet-5 with and without normalization layers with DPSGD and SI-DPSGD.
-Since DPSGD is not directly applicable to batch normalization, we just show the results of DPSGD with layer normalization.
-Also, for training the model augmented with batch normalization using SI-DPSGD, we employed 30 images of KMNIST \cite{clanuwat2018deep} as the public dataset.
+Table~\ref{t: mnist_dp} depicts the accuracy of LeNet-5 model on the MNIST test set for $\varepsilon$ ranging from high to very low privacy budgets.
+We have trained LeNet-5 with and without normalization layers, using DPSGD.
+For training the model augmented with batch normalization, we employed 128 images of KMNIST \cite{clanuwat2018deep} as the public dataset.
+The probability $\delta$ parameter is set to $10^{-5}$ in all our experiments.

-As evident from Table~\ref{t: mnist_dp}, our method consistently outperforms other mechanisms for all finite values of privacy loss.
-Remarkably, the performance of BN-LeNet-5 trained with SI-DPSGD is almost identical for various privacy budgets and the largest gap between private and non-private models is only about $0.6\%$.
-In particular, using SI-DPSGD along with batch normalization, we are able to train the LeNet-5 model under an extremely low privacy budget of $\varepsilon=0.025$ with $98.58\%$ accuracy, very close to the non-private performance $99.2\%$.
-Training with DPSGD results in a $50\%$ reduction in accuracy for the same model.
-We also note that SI-DPSGD outperforms DPSGD even without applying any normalization layer as promised in Section~\ref{section:dp}.

-Table~\ref{t: cifar_dp} summarizes the results of DPSGD, LATENT, and SI-DPSGD on ResNet-18, VGG-16 and Fast-CIFAR-ResNet.
-Fast-CIFAR-ResNet \cite{fastcifar} is a small variant of ResNet which achieves $94\%$ test accuracy after 25 epochs, making it an appealing choice for our work.
-Although the common practice in the literature is to start from a convolutional network pretrained on CIFAR-100, here we train our models from scratch.
-For training models with SI-DPSGD, we use 30 images of CIFAR-100 as our public dataset.